 a) From the point of view of Employees:

 Continuous exposure to unhealthy indoor air will make the employees sick.
-And it is a no brainer that sick employees don’t perform… they take leaves.
-This increases the absenteeism ratio in the company, reduces employee productivity and increases the health costs.
+And it is a no-brainer that sick employees don’t perform… they take leaves.
+This increases the absenteeism ratio in the company, reduces employee productivity, and increases health costs.
 To think of it, these would cost the company more than it would cost to spend on maintenance of HVAC.

 As per the study conducted by Lawrence Berkeley National Lab in the US, each year poor IAQ of commercial buildings result in $58 billion health cost and $200 billion productivity loss.